1 1/2 tsp active dry yeast

 1/2 cup cherry tomatoes, halved

-Drizzle dough generously with olive oil.
+Drizzle the dough generously with olive oil.
 Sprinkle with sea salt and cherry tomatoes.
-Place in the middle of the oven (about 325-350˚) and bake until golden, roughly 10-15 minutes.
-Top with remaining rosemary and roasted garlic and then continue to bake for 5 minutes.
+Place in the middle of the oven and bake for 15-18 minutes, until golden.
+Reduce oven to 425°.
+Top focaccia with remaining rosemary and garlic and bake for 5 more minutes.